brianbartilet/harqis-core/README.md

 - Support e2e testing and task automation.

 ## Features Inventory
-Please refer here for the complete [HARQIS Features Inventory](docs/INDEX.md).
+Please refer here for the complete map of the [HARQIS Features](docs/FEATURES).

 ## Demo Project
 - Please refer here [harqis-demo-generic-framework](https://github.com/brianbartilet/harqis-demo-generic-framework) for an sample application of **HARQIS-core**.